JTAG: Primitives

-At a basic level, using JTAG involves reading and writing instructions and their associated data registers; and sometimes involves running a number of test cycles.
-Behind those registers is hardware that is not specified by JTAG, and which has its own states that is affected by JTAG activities.
+At a basic level, using JTAG involves reading and writing instructions and their associated data registers, and sometimes involves running a number of test cycles.
+Behind those registers is hardware that is not specified by JTAG, and which has its own states that are affected by JTAG activities.

 Most JTAG hosts use the shortest path between two states, perhaps constrained by quirks of the adapter.
 (For example, one adapter only handles paths whose lengths are multiples of seven bits.)
 Some layers built on top of JTAG monitor the state transitions and use uncommon paths to trigger higher-level operations.
 Some ARM cores use such sequences to enter and exit a two-wire (non-JTAG) SWD mode.
 A Zero Bit Scan (ZBS) sequence is used in IEEE 1149.7 to access advanced functionality such as switching TAPs into and out of scan chains, power management, and a different two-wire mode.